patrickdavey/caster/README.md

 # Caster [![Code Climate](https://codeclimate.com/github/patrickdavey/caster.png)](https://codeclimate.com/github/patrickdavey/caster) [![Travis](https://api.travis-ci.org/patrickdavey/caster.svg?branch=master)](https://api.travis-ci.org/patrickdavey/caster.svg?branch=master)

-Caster is a very simple little app for managing some screencast series.
-At the moment there's support for [Vimcasts](http://vimcasts.org) and custom youtube/vimeo files (using [youtube-dl](https://rg3.github.io/youtube-dl/)).
-You can also supply a list of folders which contain videos, and these can be imported into Caster.
-It's all very beta, but it works for me.
-Mostly it has been an excuse to play with/butcher Elixir & Phoenix & VueJS.
+## What is Caster?

+I find watching technical videos a good way to learn.
+I wanted a way to have one place where I could manage all these videos, and a place to keep notes on what I've watched.
+I also wanted an excuse to play a bit with Elixir & Phoenix & Vuejs ;)

+Caster has built-in support for [Vimcasts](http://vimcasts.org) and custom youtube/vimeo files (using [youtube-dl](https://rg3.github.io/youtube-dl/)).
+Videos are downloaded locally, and then viewed using vlc.
+There's a simply modal for taking notes on what you're learning.

 ## Installation